ronalde/soundatron/README.md

 Oh god!
 What did that just do?
 The bootstrap script...

 1. Installs MPD, Alsa and related dependencies
-2. Clones the Soundatron, and Mpd-configure repos
+2. Clones the Soundatron, and Mpd-Configure repos
 3. Creates a virtualenv
 4. Installs the python dependencies from the requirements.txt.